Opportunity School, Class, and Program Guidelines

 Counseling and Guidance Component - An Asset-based Approach

 Many students in Opportunity Education have been identified by the school community as emotionally, psychologically, or socially at-risk of not completing their education through high school.
 Opportunity Education provides these students with an environment that includes learning support in the form of counseling, psychological services, and tutorial assistance.
-These services can help students address problems such as habitual absence, disorderly conduct, insubordination, and other barriers to learning.
+These services can help students address problems such as habitual absence, behavioral challenges, and other barriers to learning.
 They help students to unlearn negative behaviors while learning positive ones.
 They also help students become more resilient in the face of challenges.

 However, students identified as at-risk of not completing their education, do not come to us as just a collection of wrongs needing to be fixed.
 Each one arrives with many things right about them.
 Each of our students brings substantial building blocks with them.
 These building blocks, or strengths or assets, represent the student’s academic, social, and emotional development.
 Often, some of these assets are not as extensive or sufficiently developed as we would like.
 Sometimes, some assets we would like to see are missing.
 And sometimes, educators have not identified, or focused on using the student’s assets.
 This is particularly evident in regard to learning modalities.
 A student who is a strong natural visual or kinesthetic learner might not thrive in a class where lesson presentation is primarily auditory.
 A student with strong artistic modalities might learn best if lessons were presented in the language of pattern and rhythm.
 Part of the goal of Opportunity Education is to identify all of these strengths and provide this information to other educators so to better support the student outside of the Opportunity Education environment.